krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - Annotate gateway can have up to 1,500 virtual tapes with a maximum aggregate capacity of one petabytes.
 - All data transferred between the gateway and AWS storage is encrypted using SSL.
 - all data stored by Tape Gateway in S3 is encrypted with server-side encryption using Amazon S3 managed encryption keys, SSE-S3

+### Amazon EBS

+EBS volume data is replicated across multiple servers in an AZ

+Volume sizes and types can be upgraded without downtime: increase volume size, adjust performance, or change the volume type However, you cannot decrease an EBS volume size.

+### Amazon EFS

+Amazon EFS is a fully managed service for hosting Network File System (NFS) filesystems in the cloud.

+It is an implementation of a NFS file share and is accessed using the NFS protocol.

+Data is stored across multiple AZs within a region

+Provides elastic storage capacity and __pay for what you use__

+You can mount an AWS EFS filesystem from on-premises systems ONLY if you are using __AWS Direct Connect or a VPN connection__

+You can concurrently connect up to thousands of Amazon EC2 instances, from multiple AZs

+A file system can be accessed concurrently from __all AZs in the region__ where it is located.

+Lifecycle management moves files that have not been accessed for a period of time to the EFS Infrequent Access Storage class

+Amazon EFS is designed to burst to allow high throughput levels for periods of time

+Encryption in transit is enabled when mounting the file system

+Enable encryption at rest in the EFS console or by using the AWS CLI or SDKs.

+EFS is much more __expensive__ than EBS or S3

+EFS vs FSx:
+- EFS - managed NAS (Network File System) on EC2.
+It __does not support Windows systems__.
+- FSx - managed Windows Server that runs Windows Server Message Block (SMB)-based file services

 ### Architecture Patterns